Yashsharma009/Language-Model-Text-Analysis-with-Streamlitgptzero/README.md

 ## Contact

-If you have any questions or need further information about this project, please contact us at [your_email@example.com].
+If you have any questions or need further information about this project, please contact us at sharyash1101@gmail.com.

 Note: The code for this project is not included in the README.
-If you want access to the code or more project details, please contact us at [your_email@example.com].
+If you want access to the code or more project details, please contact us at sharyash1101@gmail.com.
 ```

-Make sure to replace `[your_email@example.com]` with the actual contact email address and `your_app_name.py` with the correct name of your Python script.
-Customize the README based on your project details and preferences.